-Once you (and the Immigration Judge) determine that you meet the basic eligibility criteria to apply for cancellation of removal for lawful permanent residents, you will have to actually apply and present your case before the Immigration Court.
+Once you (and the Immigration Judge) determine that you meet the basic eligibility criteria to apply for cancellation of removal for LPRs, you will have to actually apply and present your case before the Immigration Court.
 The Immigration Judge will determine whether or not you will retain your green card or be issued an Order of Removal.

 Form and Fees to Apply for Cancellation of Removal